dramforever/nix-dram/README.md

 $ nix search hello
 ```

 Now there's no `nixpkgs` in sight.
 (You do need to add a `default` Flake to
 your registry though.)

+Well that's the first thing anyway.
+It turns out that there were several things
+I really want to change about Nix, so what I did is just to dump them here.
+A
+detailed explanation follows.

 ## What's new?

-There are two patches over Nix in this repository:
+There are three patches over Nix in this repository:

 - `nix-flake-default.patch`: This changes the Nix CLI so that it parses
   `INSTALLABLE` arguments differently.
 The usage of the command `nix search` was